Saashiv-Valjee/TechStocks/readme.md

 ## 📌 Author
 This project is part of a personal Quant Research initiative to explore factor-based alpha strategies in tech and AI stocks.

+## TODO
+- add a config file to store things like an array of tickers and window sizes for the class rather then defining them inside the class.